 Butts County, Georgia is also home to the Indian Springs Holiness Campground for more than 120 years.
 Each year, visitors from all over the travel to this ten-day revival under an historic arbor built from native timbers and stone and set among the rolling hills near Indian Springs State Park.

 Butts County, Georgia is beginning to attract fans and film buffs thanks to its growing popularity as a film location.
-Jackson Lake was featured in the Universal Studios movie “Endless Love,” and the City of Jackson stands in for the Indiana town seen in the Netflix original series “Stranger Things.”
+Jackson Lake was featured in the Universal Studios movie “Endless Love,” and the City of Jackson stands in for the Indiana town of Hawkins as seen in the Netflix original series “Stranger Things.”
 Butts County is certainly a camera-friendly location.